 We all have Todoist actions that we repeat often, like adding a task to your grocery project.
 Sometimes, it can get repetitive to constantly add it to the same project and set the same date.

-The good news is that if you’re using iOS 13, you can now create time-saving Shortcuts that let you do your most common Todoist actions without having to repeat every step, every time.
+The good news is that if you’re using iOS 13 or higher, you can now create time-saving Shortcuts that let you do your most common Todoist actions without having to repeat every step, every time.

 For instance, you can create a shortcut that helps you quickly add a task to your shopping list by just saying "Add to shopping".
 Activate the shortcut and your device will ask you for the task's name, then automatically move the task to your "Shopping" project, and set its due date for Saturday (or whatever date and project works for you!).

-Here’s how to create a shortcut that uses Todoist actions.
+How to create a shortcut that uses Todoist actions

 - Open the standalone Shortcuts app.

-- From there, search for the Todoist action Create Task.
+- Search for the Todoist action Create Task.

 Once your shortcut is created, you can activate it by asking Siri.
 You can also activate it from the Share Sheet, Today Widget, from the Shortcuts app, use the shortcut in an automation, and more.
 Here are a few examples to start with: